BLOG

 “The bad news is that the company controls only some of Wisconsin’s voting machines.
 They don’t have enough votes to deliver a statewide race.”

-The hackers are surprised when the intelligence chief doesn’t care.
+The intelligence chief doesn’t care.

 Scene 3 is back in the hackers’ office.
 The hackers are gleefully developing their plan.